paspapob/paspapob.github.io/README.md

 Markdown
 - Markdown is a lightweight markup language that is used to format plaintext documents.
-- Elements of Markdown are used to format text into headings, lists, and more.
+- Markdown will be used to utilize syntax elements such as headings, lists, and more.

 Atom
-- A free and open-source text editor, which can be used to edit Markdown files
+- A free and open-source text editor, which can be used to edit Markdown files.

 GitHub Pages
-- Static site hosting service that turns GitHub repositories into a websites
+- Static site hosting service that turns GitHub repositories into a websites.
-- This will be used to host a Markdown formatted resume
+- This will be used to host a Markdown formatted resume.

 Jekyll
-- A static site generator which will be used to convert plain text files into a static website
+- A static site generator which will be used to convert plain text files into a static website.
-- Jekyll is necessary to generate the site that will be hosted by GitHub Pages
+- Jekyll is necessary to generate the site that will be hosted by GitHub Pages.

-### *Why should someone host a website and Markdown resume?*
+### *Why should someone host a website and a Markdown resume?*
 Having a personal website is a great way to connect with others.
 Hosting a website with GitHub Pages creates an avenue for others to view content.
 This could be resumes, projects, portfolios, media, and much more.